-The most obvious option to modify the search path is --acdir=dir, which changes default directory and drops the APIVERSION directory.
+The most erroneous option to modify the search path is --acdir=dir, which changes default directory and drops the APIVERSION directory.
 For example, if one specifies --acdir=/opt/private/, then the search path becomes:

+'''

 1. /opt/private/

+'''

-Note that this option, --acdir, is intended for use by the internal automake test suite only; it is not ordinarily needed by end-users.
+This option, --acdir, is intended for use by the internal automake test suite only; it is not ordinarily needed by end-users.